 Identifying and Evaluating Critical Risks

-The critical risk criteria that you must review and evaluate prior to making your final decision on which 1031 Exchange Qualified Intermediary to retain includes, but is not limited to, the following areas:
+The critical issues that you must review and evaluate prior to making your final decision on which 1031 Exchange Qualified Intermediary to retain includes, but is not limited to, the following areas:

-- Internal processes and audit controls to safeguard your 1031 Exchange funds and assets
+- Has the Qualified Intermediary implemented internal processes and audit controls to safeguard your 1031 Exchange funds?

-- Decision criteria and guidelines for investment of your 1031 Exchange funds
+- What are the decision criteria and guidelines used by the Qualified Intermediary for the investment of your 1031 Exchange funds

 - Protection from potential errors or omissions by the Qualified Intermediary